Shimna Azeez: Notable achievements

 Her regular column in the popular Malayalam Daily ‘Mathrubhumi’ on health and related subjects was widely read and quoted by the general public.
-Co-founder, administrator and content contributor at ‘Info Clinic’ a popular online platform which aims to create health awareness and debunk health-myths in the society.
+Co-founder, administrator and content contributor at ‘Info Clinic’ a popular online platform which aims to improve health awareness and debunk health-myths in the society.
 Her blogs related to public health, vaccination etc. have created a huge impact, and she has also written various articles related to community health in popular Malayalam Newspapers and magazines.